 3. Keep Cleaning Supplies Easy to Reach

 House cleaning is no fun but we can do something to make it easier for us.
-Keep all the cleaning supplies and tools in a cleaning caddy which is easily accessible.
+Keep all the cleaning supplies and tools in a cleaning caddy that is easily accessible.

 I like to store one set of cleaning supplies under the kitchen sink downstairs and one set under the bathroom sink upstairs.
 These are the best ways to organize the cleaning supplies and you will have no excuse not to clean.